magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/peace_path-to-peace.md

 over your actions and speech.

 So who will do the watching over?
 Who will take responsibility for your actions?
-When you kill an animal, who is the Is your hand the one who knows, or is it someone else?
+When you kill an animal, who is the one who knows?
+Is your hand the one who knows, or is it someone else?
 When you steal someone else’s property, who is aware of the act?
 Is your hand the one who knows?
 This is where you have to develop awareness.
 Before you commit some act of sexual misconduct, where is your awareness?
 Is your body the one who knows?
 Who is the one who knows before you lie, swear or say something frivolous?
 Is your mouth aware of what it says, or is the one who knows in the words themselves?
 Contemplate this: whoever it is who knows is the one who has to take responsibility for your sīla.
 Bring that awareness to watch over your actions and speech.
 That knowing, that awareness is what you use to watch over your practice.
 To keep sīla, you use that part of the mind which directs your actions and which leads you to do good and bad.
 You catch the villain and transform him into a sheriff or a mayor.
 Take hold of the wayward mind and bring it to serve and take responsibility for all your actions and speech.
 Look at this and contemplate it.
 The Buddha taught us to take care with our actions.
 Who is it who does the taking care?
 The body doesn’t know anything; it just stands, walks around and so on.
 The hands are the same; they don’t know anything.
 Before they touch or take hold of anything, there has to be someone who gives them orders.
 As they pick things up and put them down there has to be someone telling them what to do.
 The hands themselves aren’t aware of anything; there has to be someone giving them orders.
 The mouth is the same – whatever it says, whether it tells the truth or lies, is rude or divisive, there must be someone telling it what to say.

-The practice involves establishing mindfulness, within this ‘one who knows’.
+The practice involves establishing sati, mindfulness, within this ‘one who knows’.
 The ‘one who knows’ is that intention of mind, which previously motivated us to kill living beings, steal other people’s property, indulge in illicit sex, lie, slander, say foolish and frivolous things and engage in all kinds of unrestrained behaviour.
 The ‘one who knows’ led us to speak.
 It exists within the mind.
 Focus your mindfulness or sati – that constant recollectedness – on this ‘one who knows’.
 Let the knowing look after your practice.

 In practice, the most basic guidelines for moral conduct stipulated by the Buddha were: to kill is evil, a transgression of sīla; stealing is a